davecb/Play-it-Again-Sam/cmd/mkLoadTestFiles/mkLoadTestFiles.md

 * number of records to skip, eg 100.
   This starts at a particular record in the file

+-zero
+* create zero-size files, to avoid measuring transfer time during the test.

 ### Misc options
--d
-* add debugging messages
-  This is for debugging the load generator itself.

 -v
 * add verbose messages
-  This is for debugging the system under test, by seeing more about what it is doing.
-Shows the request and response in more detail.
+  This is for debugging the system where the files are being created.

 ### Config-file options
 These options are from the config-file parser, which allows any of the